-While outpatient detox programs are available, inpatient medical detox programs for heroin addiction are often a better option for people who are moderately to severely addicted.
+While outpatient heroin detox programs are available, inpatient medical detox programs for heroin addiction are often a better option for people who are moderate to severely addicted.

 Medications are a critical part of medically assisted detoxification.
 Medications are used to reduce cravings and withdrawal symptoms caused by opioids, such as heroin.
 This includes evidence-based medications like Suboxone (buprenorphine and naloxone).

 A detox program is typically not treatment enough on its own.
 For the greatest chance of long-term sobriety, a person should move to rehab after they’ve detoxed.